functionalgenomics/GSVAEuroBioC2024/README.md

 * Obtain pathway enrichment scores using GSVA.

-* Use the resulting pathway enrichment scores in a downstream analyses.
+* Use the resulting pathway enrichment scores in downstream analyses.

 ## Questions & Comments